austinzhang1018/personal-site/_pages/index.md

 layout: page
 tags: about
 ---
-## Test Hello, you seemed to have stumbled upon my personal website.
+## Hello, you seemed to have stumbled upon my personal website.
 I use this site mainly as a blog and a showcase for some of the projects i've been working on.

 ### About Me